 The San Francisco Call-Bulletin noted: Frances [has become] the talk of the town in no time at all … as much the sweetheart of the stage as Shirley Temple is of the screen, with less renown, and, naturally, with more maturity in her appeal, but no less charm.

-December 23, 1938: The Wizard of Oz filming continued with the extensive “Munchkinland” sequence.
+December 23, 1938: Filming continued on the extensive “Munchkinland” sequence for The Wizard of Oz.
 On this date, this famous photo of Judy reading “Life” magazine was taken, with a trio of Munchkins in the background.

 December 23, 1939: The LA Times reported on a “Coliseum Christmas party” that took place the night before at the Los Angeles Memorial Coliseum the previous night.
 Judy and Mickey Rooney were part of the lineup and received a separate paragraph in the article: